 Software engineering differs from traditional engineering because of the special nature of software, which places a greater emphasis on abstraction, modeling, information organization and representation, and the management of change.
 Software engineering also includes implementation and quality control activities normally considered in the manufacturing process design and manufacturing steps of the product cycle.
 Furthermore, continued evolution (i.e., "maintenance") is also of more critical importance for software.
-Even with this broader scope, however, the core activity of software engineering is still the kind of decision-making known as engineering design.
-One of the greatest challenges in software engineering is that engineering design and the supporting process must be applied at multiple levels of abstraction.
+Even with this broader scope, however, a central challenge of software engineering is still the kind of decision-making known as engineering design.
+An important aspect of this challenge is that the supporting process must be applied at multiple levels of abstraction.
 An increasing emphasis on reuse and component-based development hold hope for new, improved practices in this area.

-3.2.3 Domain-specific software engineering
+2.3.3 Domain-specific software engineering